Creating smarter packaging

 3. Closing the loop together

 We follow recognized design standards, including the German minimum standard.
-Applying these principles helps eliminate recyclability barriers such as multi material films, shrink sleeves, or carbon black plastics.
+Applying these principles helps identify and eliminate recyclability barriers such as multi material films, shrink sleeves, or carbon black plastics.

 Effective circularity also requires strong collection and recycling systems.
 Therefore, we partner with organizations across the packaging value chain to improve infrastructure.
 In line with Extended Producer Responsibility (EPR), our ambition is to prevent any unregulated disposal of packaging waste.

 Progress toward sustainability in packaging will only be possible if organizations from all stages of the packaging value chain work together.
-Henkel’s experts are engaged in several cross-industry initiatives to drive innovation in packaging development and to find effective solutions that can be developed on a large scale.
-Henkel has also teamed up with different organizations that are working on improving recycling infrastructure to enable a circular economy.
+We partner with organizations from along the packaging value chain to drive progress for improved recycling infrastructure.
+Our ambition in line with the framework of Extended Producer Responsibility (EPR) is to ensure that there is no unregulated disposal of packaging waste.
 Appropriate systems for recycling packaging materials are not in place in many areas, especially in developing countries.
 We believe that partnerships along the value chain are the only way we can make sure our product packaging can be recycled or reused after the product has been consumed.

 Henkel is also committed to cross-industry initiatives for sustainable packaging.
 Our membership in the Global Commitment Initiative of the Ellen MacArthur Foundation, which brings together different stakeholders in the plastics chain to shape the future of plastics and create momentum for a circular economy, is an important example of our engagement in this area.
 Other initiatives include the U.S. Plastics Pact and CEFLEX.